zyxiao97/zyxiao97.github.io/_pages/talks.md

 - Optimization, Learning, and Control at Princeton ORFE.
 (June 2024)
 - Modern Continuous Optimization at MIT Sloan: In honor of Robert M. Freund’s 70th birthday.
 (Aug 2023)
-- Modern Nonsmooth Optimization at UWashington: In honor of Adrian Lewis’s 60th birthday.
+- Modern Nonsmooth Optimization at UWashington Math: In honor of Adrian Lewis’s 60th birthday.
 (Aug 2022)